Connecticut: Legislative

 Connecticut's legislative branch is known as the General Assembly.
 It is a bicameral legislature consisting of an upper body, the State Senate (36 senators); and a lower body, the House of Representatives (151 representatives).
 Bills must pass each house in order to become law.
 The governor can veto bills, but this veto can be overridden by a two-thirds majority in both houses.
 Per Article XV of the state constitution, Senators and Representatives must be at least 18 years of age and are elected to two-year terms in November on even-numbered years.
 There also must always be between 30 and 50 senators and 125 to 225 representatives.
 The Lieutenant Governor presides over the Senate, except when absent from the chamber, when the President pro tempore presides.
 The Speaker of the House presides over the House.
 As of 2021, Matthew Ritter is the Speaker of the House of Connecticut.

 As of 2021, Connecticut's United States Senators are Richard Blumenthal (Democrat) and Chris Murphy (Democrat).
 Connecticut has five representatives in the U.S. House, all of whom are Democrats.

 Locally elected representatives also develop local ordinances to govern cities and towns.
 The town ordinances often include noise control and zoning guidelines.
 However, the State of Connecticut also provides statewide ordinances for noise control as well.

+The Connecticut Legislature has House and Senate Committees tasked with handling environmental concerns.
+These committees created the Connecticut Environmental Protection Act, passed in 1973, which gives Connecticut residents the ability to challenge and intervene when corporations propose initiatives that would cause environmental change.
+This ensures that the state will not authorize construction that would cause permanent pollution, damage, or destruction to Connecticut land.

+While Connecticut has not created many bills of its own that relate to the environment, the State follows the Clean Air Act, which is a federal law that provides air quality standards that each state needs to meet.
+The Act also requires the state to enact methods to improve their air quality and reduce pollutants.
+Connecticut has met both Mercury and air toxicity standards, even with large power plants that release emissions.

 Judicial

 The highest court of Connecticut's judicial branch is the Connecticut Supreme Court, headed by the Chief Justice of Connecticut.
 The Supreme Court is responsible for deciding on the constitutionality of laws, or cases as they relate to the law.
 Its proceedings are similar to those of the United States Supreme Court: no testimony is given by witnesses, and the lawyers of the two sides each present oral arguments no longer than thirty minutes.
 Following a court proceeding, the court may take several months to arrive at a judgment.
-As of 2020, the Chief Justice is Richard A. Robinson.
+As of 2025, the chief justice is Raheem L. Mullins, who succeeded Richard A. Robinson in September 2024.

 In 1818, the court became a separate entity, independent of the legislative and executive branches.
 The Connecticut Appellate Court is a lesser statewide court, and the Superior Courts are lower courts that resemble county courts of other states.